 Google’s Reasonable Surfer Model is a search engine algorithm that promotes transparency and fairness in the ranking of websites.
-This model aims to provide more helpful information for searchers by considering content relevance, link quality, and user signals.
+This model provides more helpful information for searchers by considering content relevance, link quality, and user signals.
 This post will explore how Google uses these factors to rank websites in their search results pages.

 What is the Reasonable surfer model?

 The Reasonable Surfer Model is an updated algorithm to the initial Random Surfer Model.
-It looks at various probabilities for clicks based on characteristics associated with those links.
+It looks at various click probabilities based on characteristics associated with those links.

 What is the Random surfer model?

-The Random Surfer Model is a graph model which describes the probability of a random user clicking on a link to visit a web page.
+The Random Surfer Model is a graph model that describes a random user’s probability of clicking on a link to visit a web page.

 Why did the Reasonable Surfer Model replace the Random Surfer Model?